Heartbreaker (Led Zeppelin song)

 "Heartbreaker" is a song by the English rock band Led Zeppelin from their 1969 album, Led Zeppelin II.
 It was credited to all four members of the band, recorded at A&R Recording and Atlantic Studios in New York City during the band's second concert tour of North America, and engineered by Eddie Kramer.

 Composition

 "Heartbreaker" has been described as an "unashamed slice of heavy rock", containing "a few very unorthodox touches".
 It opens the second side of Led Zeppelin II and features a distorted, "swaggering" guitar riff by Jimmy Page.
 The song's third verse contains three ascending changes in key.
 Two minutes into the track, Page performs a spontaneous, unaccompanied 46-second guitar solo that utilizes the pull-off technique.
 The guitar solo was supposedly influenced by the style of Johnny Guitar Watson and specifically his 1954 instrumental "Space Guitar".
 "Heartbreaker" was ranked number 320 in 2004 by Rolling Stone magazine, in their 500 Greatest Songs of All Time, and number 328 in 2010.
+Chuck Klosterman of Spin describes it as sludge metal a year ahead of Black Sabbath pioneering the genre.